I. General Principles

 - The University Judicial System shall consist of the following:

-- University Judicial Board
+- University Student Conduct Board

-- Composition: The UJB is composed of six (6) faculty members, six (6) undergraduate student members, six (6) graduate – professional student members, six (6) administrative or staff members, and one additional member who shall serve as Chairperson.
+- Composition: The SCB is composed of six (6) faculty members, six (6) undergraduate student members, six (6) graduate – professional student members, six (6) administrative or staff members, and one additional member who shall serve as Chairperson.

 - The panel convened for a hearing normally consists of three (3) student members and three (3) members of the faculty, administration or staff, plus the Chairperson.
 A quorum consists of four (4) members, plus the Chairperson.
 Student members shall comprise a portion of the hearing panel in every case.
 Every attempt shall be made to provide peer representation for both graduate and undergraduate students.
-The Judicial Administrator, in consultation with the Chairperson, shall determine which faculty, administration or staff members shall comprise the remainder of the panel.
+The OSCCS, in consultation with the Chairperson, shall determine which faculty, administration or staff members shall comprise the remainder of the panel.
 In making this determination, faculty members only shall be designated whenever the sole allegation is academic misconduct.
 If the allegations do not relate solely to matters of academic misconduct, faculty, administration, and staff members, in any combination thereof, may serve.

-- University Sexual Assault Investigative Board
+- The Title IX Office and the University Sexual Assault Investigation Board

 - Following a determination by the USAIB Panel that it is more likely than not that a respondent has committed a sexual assault or engaged in sexual harassment in violation of the Code, sanctions will be imposed in accordance with the USAIB procedures and may include suspension or expulsion.